-The main leather we use for NO/AN bags and accessories is a Portuguese, natural calf grain leather.
-Grain leather is solid and resistant.
-It also gets softer with time and use.
-The beauty of this leather is that it does not require any special maintenance.
-In case of stains, all you need to do is clean the bag gently with a damp soft cloth or leather cleaner.
+The primary leather we use for NO/AN bags and accessories is a Portuguese, natural calf grain leather.
+Grain leather gets softer with time and use.
+It is solid, resistant and does not require any special maintenance.
+In case of stains, clean the bag gently with a damp soft cloth or leather cleaner.
 Finish with leather conditioner.

 Our Portuguese nubuck leather has a velvet-like surface, which is smooth to the touch.
-Unlike the grain leather, it is more fragile and should be handled with care.
-Nubuck bags should therefore be protected with a nubuck spray, but you only have to use it once in a while.
-In case of stains, we recommend you gently rub the dry surface with a soft nubuck brush.
+Unlike the grain leather, it is more fragile and should be protected and handled with care.
+We highly recommend you to protect your NO/AN nubuck bag with nubuck spray before use.
+In case of stains, gently rub the dry surface with a soft nubuck brush.

-The lightest -and newest- leather we introduced within our range is a fine Italian calf leather, which has a butter-soft feel and smooth exterior, making it our lightest leather in the collection.
-As this leather tends to be rather thin, it should be handled accordingly.
-Avoid excessive creasing, direct sunlight and exposure to rain as the leather may mark and age quicker.
-Make sure your bag is also stuffed with tissue paper in order to retain its shape.
+The lightest -and newest- leather we introduced within our range is a fine Italian calf leather, which has a butter-soft feel and smooth exterior.
+Because of its thinness and fineness, please avoid excessive creasing, direct sunlight and exposure to rain as the leather may mark and age quicker.
+We recommend you to stuff the bag with tissue paper when not in use in order to retain its shape.

 In order to enjoy your NO/AN bags longer, preserve them in a dry environment away from light.
-Some liquids, like perfume, nail polish and other alcohol-based products, might leave permanent stains on the leather.
+Strong liquids and chemicals, such as perfumes, nail polishes and other alcohol-based products, may leave permanent stains on the leather.

-The light colors in the collection will naturally become darker with time, but the patina is also what makes your bag unique and personal.
+The lighter colors of leather may naturally become darker and patinated over time.
 We certify that all our skins are bi-products hailing from the meat industry.